-Article 2: Prevention of acts of sexual abuse against children or vulnerable persons.
+Article 2: Preventing sexual abuse of children and vulnerable adults

-In order that, in all our educational institutions, we be able to give to the children and young people, as well as to their parents, the greatest assurance, that they will receive an education based on the respect of their persons and the preoccupation of their integral growth, the Major Superiors and all those in functions of responsibility shall take the following points into serious consideration:
+In order that, in all our educational works, we may provide children, as well as their parents and vulnerable adults, with the greatest possible assurance that the education offered is founded on respect for their person and concern for their integral growth, the Major Superiors and all those with responsibility will ensure the following:

-2.1- Mutual information between Superiors and the General Council.
+2.1- Mutual information between Major Superiors and the General Council

-- 2.1.1 Every Major Superior shall inform the General Council of the measures taken by the Episcopal Conference and/or the Religious Major Superiors Conference of his country. - 2.1.2 If such measures do not exist, the Superior shall establish, together with his council, a protocol that gives precise lines of action concerning the handling of such wrongdoings.
-That protocol must receive approval by the Superior General and his Council.
+- 2.1.1 Each Major Superior will provide the General Council with information concerning the provisions drawn up by the Conference of Bishops and/or that of the Major Superiors of his country. - 2.1.2 If these do not exist, he shall draw up, in conjunction with his Council, a protocol setting out precisely the course of action to be taken in the face of such misdeeds.
+This protocol must be approved by the Superior General and his Council.

-2.2- Formation - Information.
+2.2- Formation - Information

-- 2.2.1 Everything must be done so that the Brothers are informed of the measures taken by the civil authorities concerning acts of violence against children or young people, as well as the guidelines coming from the Episcopal Conference and/or Major Religious Superiors Conference. - 2.2.2 The Major Superiors shall encourage their Brothers to attend sessions of formation organised by the dioceses where such sessions exist. - 2.2.3 They shall also recommend prudence in the use of mass media, especially of the internet and of social networks. - 2.2.4 It is also their responsibility to form and inform those who are responsible of the animation of the Schools, heads of educational establishments and all other persons who occupy posts of responsibility in our educational institutions.
+- 2.2.1 Every effort will be made to ensure that the Brothers are informed of the measures taken by States concerning violence against children, young people and vulnerable adults, as well as the directives of the Bishops' Conferences and/or Major Superiors. - 2.2.2 They will propose to their Brothers the formation courses organised by the dioceses where these exist. - 2.2.3 They will also recommend prudent use of the media, particularly the Internet and social networks. - 2.2.4 They will also be responsible for forming and informing all those responsible for educational institution Boards, Heads of Schools and anyone else who has a role to play in our schools.